 On March 28, 1922, Charles J. McGough, president; H.F.
 Schlater, vice president; and Alvin A. Swenson, treasurer, signed the Charter formally establishing the Greater Northeast Philadelphia Chamber of Commerce.
 So goes the story, the creation of the organization was sealed on the links at the present day Union League Golf Club at Torresdale.

 The GNPCC is here to help and support the business community of Greater Northeast Philadelphia and in particular its membership.
 It helps to solve everyday problems that businesses encounter, and through contacts and with other businesses and government, we strive to give our neighborhoods the support to remain strong into the future.

 At present, the GNPCC has 28 members on its Board of Directors representing a wide cross section of businesses and non-profits.
-The Board is chaired by Jennifer MacMullen, a regional vice president for Beneficial Bank.
+Please take a moment to visit our Board of Directors page to view our leadership.